thuminhle59/Fashion-MNIST-Recognition/README.md

 The goal of this project is to train a classical ML model to classify 10 differnt categories in the dataset with the highest accuracy on the test set as possible.

 ## Dataset
 Fashion MNIST dataset contains 60,000 training images and 10,000 testing images of size 28x28.
-The target labels are 10 categories of apparel
+The target labels cinclude 10 categories of apparel:
 | Label | Description |
 |-------|-------------|
 |0| T-shirt/Top |